 so you can punch down any kind of RJ45 wiring you want.

-So depending on what one needs, here are the common cabling configurations these boards were designed for:
+So depending on what one needs, here are the common uses these boards were designed for:

 These boards also allow you to bridge multiple